publicissapient-france/xke-react-alt/step-05-add-actions.md

     'toggle',
     'destroy',
     'save',
-    'clearCompleted',
-    'edit',
-    'show'
+    'clearCompleted'
   );
 }
 ```

-// Topics & exercices:
+# Topics & exercices:

-//
-// 1 - Topic: What is an `Action` (`Action Creator`s & `Constant`s)
+1. Topic: What is an `Action` (`Action Creator`s & `Constant`s)
-// 2 - Topic: Different ways to create an action (return value, use of dispatch, special cases: undefined & Promises)
+2. Topic: Different ways to create an action (return value, use of dispatch, special cases: undefined & Promises)
-// 3 - Topic: Defer an action to avoid a dispatch in dispatch
+3. Topic: Defer an action to avoid a dispatch in dispatch